hf-h/TSI-Game/README.md

 Run the program from the command line.
 Tested on cmd and the PowerShell version you can get in the ms store.

+### Controls

+W, A, S, D for movement

+SPACE for shooting

+### Gameplay

+- You have one hp so any damage taken is game over
+- There are pickups marked with a blue P that will spawn, these give you additional weapons